History of the Palestinians: Arab Revolt and conquest of Palestine by the British army

-During the British Mandate (1920–1947)
+British Mandate (1920–1947)

 Palestinian Arabs' political rights

 The Palestinian Arabs felt ignored by the terms of the Mandate.
 Though at the beginning of the Mandate they constituted a 90 percent majority of the population, the text only referred to them as "non-Jewish communities" that, though having civil and religious rights, were not given any national or political rights.
 As far as the League of Nations and the British were concerned the Palestinian Arabs were not a distinct people.
 In contrast the text included six articles (2, 4, 6, 7, 11 and 22) with obligations for the mandatory power to foster and support a "national home" for the Jewish people.
-Moreover, a representative body of the Jewish people, the Jewish Agency, was recognised.
+Moreover, a representative body of the Jewish people, the Jewish Agency for Israel, was recognised.

 The Palestinian Arab leadership repeatedly pressed the British to grant them national and political rights like representative government, reminding the British of president Wilson's Fourteen Points, the Covenant of the League of Nations and British promises during World War I. The British however made acceptance of the terms of the Mandate a precondition for any change in the constitutional position of the Palestinian Arabs.
 For the Palestinian Arabs this was unacceptable, as they felt that this would be "self murder".
 During the whole interwar period the British, appealing to the terms of the Mandate, which they had designed themselves, rejected the principle of majority rule or any other measure that would give a Palestinian Arab majority control over the government of Palestine.

 There was also a contrast with other Class A Mandates.
 By 1932 Iraq was independent, and Syria, Lebanon and Transjordan had national parliaments, Arab government officials up to the rank of minister, and substantial power in Arabs hands.
 In other Arab countries there were also indigenous state structures, except in some countries like Libya and Algeria, which, like Palestine, were subject to large-scale settlement programmes.